Garlic Herb Mayonnaise Roasted Turkey has a crispy skin, super moist and flavorful turkey meat, and the best gravy you’ve ever had!

 Helpful tips, right?!
 Okay, now onto this absolutely delicious turkey recipe.
 I’ve made this turkey recipe in some shape four times and every time I swear it gets better.
 I mean, how could a turkey that is lathered in mayonnaise, herbs, and garlic ever be bad?
 Oh and there’s a stick of butter that gets stuck inside.
 It’s Thanksgiving so, why not?

 The first time we made this, I followed this recipe from She Wears Many Hats exactly.
-This recipe is similar, but I’ve changed a few things up.
+This Garlic Herb Mayonnaise Roasted Turkey recipe is similar, but I’ve changed a few things up.
 I modified the herbs, added garlic (never a bad idea!), added some lemon zest, and added an apple in the cavity of the turkey along with the onion.

 So what makes this turkey so amazing?
 The skin is incredible.
 Crispy and juicy.
 The meat is SUPER tender and flavorful.
 And the gravy?
 Holy moly it’s the best gravy ever.

-AND it’s really very simple!
+AND this Garlic Herb Mayonnaise Roasted Turkey recipe is really very simple!
 There’s no brining or basting.
 Just lather the turkey in mayo, and follow the baking directions.
 You’ll be well on your way to your best Thanksgiving turkey ever!

 This post was sponsored by the Minnesota Turkey Association but all opinions are my own!